|

 A fundamental part of The Site is the ONLINE RESEARCH LIBRARY which is arranged in columns, one general column and one for each county where materials are county specific.
 This will link you to whatever is available, whole reference books, hundreds of pages of obituaries, family histories submitted by other guests, information about research facilities and vital records.
 Its front door is right on the main page and it has many, many rooms that you will want to explore.
 Don't forget to go all the way to the bottom as there are additional county sections further down the page, links to other resources of interest, and lots of treasures.

-Additionally we have the Tri Counties Cemetery Index and the Tri-County Census Index.
-These link to nothing that the township pages do not, but if you don't know what township a cemetery is in you can find it and link to it from the Cemetery List which includes all of the 700 plus cemeteries in the region.
+Additionally we have the Chemung County Cemetery Index and the County Census Index.
+These link to nothing that the township pages do not, but if you don't know what township a cemetery is in you can find it and link to it from the Cemetery List which includes all of the cemeteries in the region.

 Other features include the Search Engines which link from the main page as well.
 The search engine is at the bootom of the current What's New Page and it is paritioned to allow you to search a single segement (category) of the site at a time.